New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Pros and Cons of a Life Insurance Investment

-Here are some pros and cons of life insurance so you can decide whether investing in a policy is worth it:
+Here are some pros and cons of a life insurance investment so you can decide whether investing in a policy is worth it::

-• If a main financial provider passes, the death benefit can act as a stream of income.
-This can be particularly appealing if you have dependents that rely on you.
+• The cash value can act as a stream of income during retirement.
+This can be particularly appealing if you want extra funds to rely on.

-• The cash value in whole life plans may be accessed in the form of a loan or partial withdrawal.
-This can be useful if you need help paying for a large expense, like a mortgage or a college education.
+• Accessing the cash value in the form of a loan or partial withdrawal can be useful if you need help paying for a large expense, like a mortgage or a college education.

 • If you don’t choose the right type of life insurance policy, you may end up getting more coverage than you need and paying more for premiums.
-Clarifying whether you need permanent life insurance coverage or not can help prevent this from happening.6
+Clarifying how much permanent life insurance coverage you need can help prevent this from happening.6

 Get a Quote for Aflac Life Insurance

-If these benefits sound appealing to you, we recommend chatting with an agent and learning about your life insurance investment options.
+Investing in a permanent life insurance policy can allow you to access the cash value in several ways based on your preferences and financial needs.
+If a life insurance investment sounds appealing to you, we recommend chatting with an agent and learning about your options.
 Our plans are portable, and you may be able to convert an existing term life insurance policy to a permanent one.
+Learn more and get a quote today.

 Still have questions?